 On the other hand, Redshift is a petabyte-scale data warehouse used together with business intelligence tools for modern analytical solutions.
 Unlike Athena, Redshift requires a cluster for which we need to upload the data extracts and build tables before we can query.
 Redshift is based on PostgreSQL 8.0.2.

 Amazon Athena should be used to run ad-hoc queries on Amazon S3 data sets using ANSI SQL.
 It can process structured, unstructured, and semi-structured data formats.
-It can also be integrated with BI tools or SQL clients using JDBC, or with QuickSight for easy visualizations.
+It can also have data integration with BI tools or SQL clients using JDBC, or with QuickSight for easy visualizations.

 It is recommended to use Amazon Redshift on large sets of structured data.
 It is scalable enough that even if new nodes are added to the cluster, it can be easily accommodated with few configuration changes.
 Because it contains a number of replicas, even if any node is down, it interacts with other nodes and rebuilds the drive.
 Redshift can be integrated with Tableau, Informatica, Microstrategy, Pentaho, SAS, and other BI Tools.
 It can be used for log analysis, clickstream events, and real-time data sets.